 Do you know the most cost-effective way to transform a room's look and feel instantly?
 It’s painting!
 This versatile medium can be used creatively in many ways and can go a long way in making your kitchen brighter and giving it a fresh look.

-Painting is one of the easiest ways to add a trendy colour to the space, but ensuring it complements the flooring and cabinetry is essential.
+According to Ashley Jay Kitchens, a leader in kitchen renovation in Hove, painting is one of the easiest ways to add a trendy colour to the space, but ensuring it complements the flooring and cabinetry is essential.
 It is best to choose neutrals to give your kitchen a fresh look, as they cover plenty of chic and exciting hues.

 On average, stock kitchen cabinets costs vary from $75 to $400, but if you want to opt for custom cabinets, you’ll have to pay even more.
 However, there’s no need to replace your cabinetry unless it is fully damaged and thus, it is no longer functional.
 You can simply consider updating your cabinets with a few tricks.
 For example, paint can make your old cabinetry look more modern, and you can either opt for all-white or warm hues that are also trending colours.

 Kitchen cabinets collect dust and grime in time, making them look outdated.
 So, brightening your kitchen can sometimes be as simple as giving your cabinetry a deep clean.
 Another thing you can do is upgrade the knobs and pulls – accessories make a great difference in the kitchen, so you should consider changing the hardware as it is an inexpensive facelift.
 Lastly, not all kitchen cabinets are expensive – you can purchase cheap kitchen units without compromising on quality.
 For instance, kitchen warehouse ltd offers an extensive range of impressive kitchen designs at an incredibly reasonable price, allowing you to get the best bang for your buck.